 For more information on these workshops, please contact our Education Department (see bottom of page).

 The Bermuda Natural History Course is a non-specialist course taught by a series of guest lecturers who provide local expertise on subjects ranging from local flora and fauna to habitats to the impact of humans and disasters like hurricanes on island topography.
-The course consists of six weeks of evening lectures and seven Sunday afternoon field trips.
-Topics covered include: Oceanic Island Biology, Geology of Bermuda, Terrestrial Flora & Fauna of Bermuda, Bermuda’s Sea Turtles, Bermuda’s Wetlands, Man’s Impact on Bermuda, Coral Reefs, Bermuda’s Fish and Bermuda’s Birds.
+The course consists of five weeks of evening lectures and five weekend field trips.
+Topics covered include: Oceanic Island Biology, Geology of Bermuda, Terrestrial Flora & Fauna of Bermuda, Bermuda’s Reptiles, Man’s Impact on Bermuda, Coral Reefs, Bermuda’s Fish and Bermuda’s Birds.

 There is a fee for the Bermuda Natural History Course.
-Application forms are available at the BAMZ front desk or online (go to Quick Finds at the top of this website, and click on Downloads).
+Application forms are available at the BAMZ front desk.

 The Bermuda Natural History Course is held twice yearly in the spring and fall.